vatpac-technology/pilot-procedures/docs/airspace/cta.md

     - Instruction on how to comply with waypoint crossing time
 - Hold exit time tolerance
     - Instruction on how to comply with hold exit time
+- Speed instructions
+    - What min/max speed means and what to reply with
+    - Self cancelling speed restrictions
+    - Speed restrictions on transition (M78/250)

 ## Separation Standards
 - Different classes of airspace and what separation services are provided by ATC (e.g. class C - IFR sep from all, VFR sep from IFR, VFR traffic info on VFR)